SailNet Community banner

 The boat is equipped with 300.0 liter fresh water capacity.

 The Cal 36 is equipped with a fin keel.
-A boat with a fin keel is more manoeuvrable but has less directional stability than a similar boat with a full keel.
+The fin keel is the most common keel and provides splendid manoeuvrability.
+The downside is that it has less directional stability than a long keel.

 The keel is made of lead.
 Compared with iron, lead has the advantage of being 44% heavier, which allows a smaller keel and hence less water resistance and higher speed.